tanersener/flutter-ffmpeg/README.md

-# flutter-ffmpeg
+# flutter_ffmpeg

-FFmpeg for flutter
+FFmpeg plugin for Flutter.
+Supports iOS and Android.